Mynori/SAPCAIWebchat-Angular/README.md

 # SAP CAI Angular

 ## Informations
-This projet is about having the [https://github.com/SAPConversationalAI/Webchat](SAP CAI Webchat) React component working within an Angular web app with Typescript.
+This projet is about having the [SAP CAI Webchat](https://github.com/SAPConversationalAI/Webchat) React component working within an Angular web app with Typescript.

 ## Development server